jrsawvel/Wren/README.md

 * Reading time and word count are calculated for each post.
 * The author has a lot of freedom.
 * Optionally, the .html and .txt files can be copied to an AWS S3 bucket.
+* Accepts the Indieweb.org's version of pingback or replies, called Webmentions.

 ### Longer Description